 The Night Phil Lynott Played His Final Thin Lizzy Show

 By the start of of the '80s, things were exceptionally busy for Lynott.
 He got married in 1980; he released his debut solo album, Solo in Soho, that spring; became a father that summer; and he issued a new Lizzy album, Chinatown, in the fall.

-Thin Lizzy's popularity was fleeting in the U.S., with each post Jailbreak album doing less and less business, but they were able to maintain a presence in the U.K. The other problem at hand was Lynott's drug use, which began to escalate around this time.
+Thin Lizzy's popularity was fleeting in the U.S., with each album after Jailbreak selling less copies.
+Still, they were able to maintain a presence in the U.K. The other problem at hand was Lynott's drug use, which began to escalate around this time.
 This would eventually put an end to his marriage and instigate the falling apart of the band.

 Two more Thin Lizzy albums (Renegade and Thunder and Lightning) would follow over the next two and half years, as would a second solo offering, The Phillip Lynott Album.
 But things were gradually unraveling for Lynott and company.